joinpursuit/Pursuit-Core-iOS/core-data-firebase-and-solo-portfolio-project/cocoapods/README.md

 ## Best Practices when using dependecies
-* look at the most recent commit and history - recently commited repos signal commitment from the developer(s) of the library.
+* look at the most recent commit and history - recently commited repos signal commitment from the library's developer(s).
-* look at the github star rating especially when trying to decide between competitors of a solution.
+* look at the github star count, especially when trying to decide between competitors of a solution.
-* look at issues outstanding; are there quite a bit of open issues?
+* look at outstanding issues; are there a large number of open issues?
-* avoid including too many depencies into your project - look to native code for solutions
+* avoid including too many dependencies into your project - look to native code for solutions.
-* avoid commiting your pods to your Github repo as the repo will become quite large especially when cloning
+* avoid commiting your pods to your Github repo as the repo will become quite large especially when cloning.
-* look to see if it includes tests, that's a great indication of code coverage and stability especially with your production code
+* look to see if the pod includes tests; that's a great indication of code coverage and stability especially with your production code.

 ## Podfile.lock (Commit your Podfile.lock)
 This file is generated after the first run of pod install, and tracks the version of each Pod that was installed.
 For example, imagine the following dependency specified in the Podfile: